SeldonIO/alibi/doc/source/overview/high_level.md

 Secondly, we require that $\delta$ only adds new features rather than takes them away.
 We need to define what it means for a feature to be present so that the perturbation only works to add and not remove them.
 In the case of the MNIST dataset, an obvious choice of "present" feature is if the pixel is equal to 1 and absent if it is equal to 0.
 This is simple in the case of the MNIST data set but more difficult in complex domains such as color images.

-Secondly, by training an optional autoencoder to penalize counter factual instances that deviate from the data distribution.
-This works by minimizing the reconstruction loss the autoencoder applied to instances.
+Thirdly, by training an optional autoencoder to penalize counter factual instances that deviate from the data distribution.
+This works by minimizing the reconstruction loss of the autoencoder applied to instances.
 If a generated instance is unlike anything in the dataset, the autoencoder will struggle to recreate it well, and its loss term will be high.
 We require two hyperparameters $\beta$ and $\gamma$ to define the following Loss,

 $$L(X'|X)= (f_{t}(X') - p_{t})^2 + \beta L_{1}(X', X) + L_{2}(X', X)^2 + \gamma L_{2} (X', AE(X'))^2$$